Level staff: Classes of rods

 Self-reading rods are rods that are read by the person viewing the rod through the telescope of the instrument.
 The graduations are sufficiently clear to read with good accuracy.
 Target rods, on the other hand, are equipped with a target.
 The target is a round or oval plate marked in quarters in contrasting colours such as red and white in opposite quarters.
 A hole in the centre allows the instrument user to see the rod's scale.
 The target is adjusted by the rodman according to the instructions from the instrument man.
 When the target is set to align with the crosshairs of the instrument, the rodman records the level value.
 The target may have a vernier to allow fractional increments of the graduation to be read.

 Digital levels electronically read a bar-coded scale on the staff.
 These instruments usually include data recording capability.
 The automation removes the requirement for the operator to read a scale and write down the value, and so reduces blunders.
 It may also compute and apply refraction and curvature corrections.

 Topographer's rods

 Topographer's rods are special purpose rods used in topographical surveys.
 The rod has the zero mark at mid-height and the graduations increase in both directions away from the mid-height.

 In use, the rod is adjusted so that the zero point is level with the instrument (or the surveyor's eye if he is using a hand level for low-resolution work).
 When placed at any point where the level is to be read, the value seen is the height above or below the viewer's position.

 An alternative topographer's rod has the graduations numbered upwards from the base.

-Stadia rods or staffs

-A normal levelling rod can be used for stadia measures at shorter distances (up to about 125 m).
-For longer distances, special stadia rods are better suited.
-In order to provide good visibility at long distances, stadia rods are typically wider than levelling rods with larger markings.
-Since very fine gradations are not necessary for long sights, they may be left off the dedicated stadia rod.